onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - N 500 grams.
 Now, is that everything?
 - D Er- I think so.
 Do we have oil?
 Oh, yeah, there's some left in the bottle.
 - N OK, first shopping, then I'll give you a cooking lesson!
-- D Id like that.
+- D I'd like that.
 I hope the girls like Cottage Pie.
 - N Everyone likes Cottage Pie!

 - recipe  /ˈresəpi/ n. 食谱; 处方